jweezy24/Personal_Website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a Ph.D. student at University of Wisconsin-Madison majoring in Computer Sciences.
-My research interests consist of operating system privacy and security, user privacy, and hacking.
-I work with Suman Banerjee and Kassem Fawaz, my lab[(WI-PI Lab)](https://wiscprivacy.com/) is where I currently work and am loving the research we are doing!
+Currently pursuing my Ph.D. in Computer Science at the University of Wisconsin-Madison, my research delves deep into the nuances of operating system privacy and security, user privacy, and computer vision.
+I am privileged to be advised by Professors [Suman Banerjee](https://pages.cs.wisc.edu/~suman/) and [Kassem Fawaz](https://kassemfawaz.com/), and I am a member of the cutting-edge [WI-PI Lab](https://wiscprivacy.com/) performing bias and privacy research on machine learning algorithms.

-I completed my masters and undergraduate degrees at Loyola University Chicago.
-There I majored in computer science and mathematics.
-I started doing research with my Loyola advisors when I was a Sophomore.
-I also completed my Masters degree there as well.
+I first studied at Loyola University Chicago, where I completed both my undergraduate and master's degrees.
+I have a solid foundation in mathematics, with an emphasis on algebraic topics such as group theory, Galois theory, and topology.
+Although these mathematical fields were fascinating, my focus has always been computer science.

+During my time at Loyola, I worked in cryptography, security, and privacy.
+Over the years, my interests have evolved, leading me to shift from cryptography to more focus on privacy in my research at UW-Madison.
+My prior advisors were [Neil Klingensmith](https://neilklingensmith.com/) and [George K. Thiruvathukal](https://gkt.sh/).
+Without them my computer science career would have never become what it is today.